-Map 4.9 shows the percentage of one vehicle households in the Shoreline Metro service area in the 2012 - 2016 American Community Survey.
+Map 4.9 shows the percentage of one vehicle households in the Shoreline Metro service area in the 2013 - 2017 American Community Survey.
 Concentrations of one vehicle households can be found throughout the transit service area.
-According to the 2012 - 2016 American Community Survey, approximately 34.9 percent of households within the service area had only one vehicle.
+According to the 2013 - 2017 American Community Survey, nearly 35.1 percent of households within the service area had only one vehicle.
 Map 4.9 indicates that the largest concentrations of one vehicle households (50 percent of all households or greater) can be found in two census tracts in the City of Sheboygan, including: the central business district and the area immediately east (census tract 114); and immediately south and southwest of the central business district (census tract 8).
-In addition, three census tracts in the City of Sheboygan had moderately high percentages of households with one vehicle (between 40 and 49.999 percent of all households), including: two census tracts west and northwest of the central business district (census tracts 2.01 and 5); and one census tract on the south side along the lakeshore (census tract 11).
+In addition, four census tracts in the City of Sheboygan had moderately high percentages of households with one vehicle (between 40 and 49.999 percent of all households), including: two census tracts west and northwest of the central business district (census tracts 2.01 and 5); one census tract on the southwest side (census tract 9); and one census tract on the south side along the lakeshore (census tract 11).